Early Learning Ideas

 The Re-Stores sell all kinds of building materials and their proceeds benefit local Habitat for Humanity projects.
 Some of the materials in their store are new, but a lot of the items that they sell are donated materials.

 Like many of the ideas listed above, you never know what kind of treasures you will find at a Re-Store.
 Remember to think outside the box.
-On my recent trip to the Re-Store in Austin, TX, I found the items pictured above….small round tiles ($1 per sheet), industrial carpet squares ($1 each), and a few planks of wood flooring in a couple different colors ($1 per plank).
+On my recent trip to the Re-Store in Austin, TX, I found the items pictured above….small round tiles ($1 per sheet), industrial carpet squares ($1 each), and a few planks of wood flooring in a couple of different colors ($1 per plank).

-The tiles can be used in loose parts or tinker trays, in play dough trays, or as counting manipulatives.
+The tiles can be used in loose parts or tinker trays, in playdough trays, or as counting manipulatives.
 Kids can sit on the carpet squares at circle time.
 They can be used as a building pad in the block center.
 I also think that I can cut them into smaller squares and kids can use them for flooring, etc in their structures that they create in the block area.
 The planks can be used as ramps roads etc. in the block area.
 You can cut them to any length you like.

 Additional treasures….look for dowels, loose parts, pipes, paint brushes and rollers, slate tiles, etc. You just never know what kind of materials people will donate from day to day.
 Years ago, the Columbus, OH store had a bunch of plants from an office building.
-I snatched up a good looking plant.
+I snatched up a good-looking plant.
 It’s still thriving 10 years later.

 Dollar Store

-I like browsing the dollar store to look for seasonal erasers (counters), small baskets and plastic containers, sorting trays, kitchen tongs.
-One of the best deals at the dollar store is cookie sheets that you can use as magnetic boards.
+I like browsing the Dollar Store to look for seasonal erasers (counters), small baskets and plastic containers, sorting trays, kitchen tongs.
+One of the best deals at the Dollar Store is cookie sheets that you can use as magnetic boards.
 On my last visit, I also found some feathers, foam shapes, and lots and lots of plastic Easter eggs.

 Target Dollar Spot